jasonray/jasons-node-practices/README.md

 - Merge master into working directory (`next`)
 - Branch from working directory into feature branches, and merge back to working directory as complete
 - When ready to release..
-- Branch to release branch (name after targeted npm version)
+- Branch to release branch.
+Name after targeted npm version, in format `release-v1.2.3`.
+Example: `git checkout -b release-v1.2.3`
-- Run your unit tests make sure it is good
+- Run your unit tests make sure it is good Example: `npm test`
-- bump version in npm
+- bump version in npm, and create git tag.
+Example: `npm version minor -m "bump version to 1.6"`
-- npm publish
-- tag release
+- Publish module.  `npm publish`
-- push tag to origin `git push origin <tag>`
+- push tag to origin `git push origin v1.6.0`
-- github release.
-Find tag, click create release.
+- Mark github release.
+Access project in github, click `releases`, click `tags`, to right of tag, click `create release`
 - merge to next, master